oit-ipbl/image_processing/basics/basics_02.md

 ## Prerequisite
 - Open the VS Code by the running the `vscode.bat`.
 Confirm that the current directory shown in the terminal window is `code`.
 - The python program (.py) has to be made in the `code` folder.
-And all image files are saved (downloaded) in the `img` folder and read from there.
+And all image files are saved (downloaded) in the `imgs` folder and read from there.
 - You can run a python program with the input of the following command in the terminal.
     ```
     C:\\...\code> python XXX.py